 GoNOMAD MINI GUIDE: Preparing for Extended Travel

 Going Nomad for longer than two months?
 Leaving your job and home for adventure in the great unknown?
-The leap from stable home and routine employment to full time explorer is jarring.
+The leap from a stable home and routine employment to full-time explorer can be jarring.

 It cannot be made seamlessly.
 Extended trips require months of planning to minimize catastrophe and inconvenience, both abroad and at home.
 Plan to begin four to six months ahead of your departure.

 When planning your route, consider climate, jetlag and accessibility.
 Read about hot spots, war zones and closed borders on the US State Department Consular Information website.
 Never assume that two neighboring countries have good relations.
 Learn where your dollar goes farthest and weigh it against your tolerance for the inconveniences of the region.
 Educate yourself about tourism boycotts, and make a personal decision on which countries to visit.